Utsav1256/Dude_it-s_CSS/README.md

 }
 ```

-in Broser:
+in Browser:
 ![Screenshot (137)](https://github.com/Utsav1256/Dude_it-s_CSS/assets/94625893/07d54c78-1206-4c65-b346-64d67d8237d3)

 - it is floating the image to the left-most area of the parent element.

-- we are taking it out from the Normal Document Flow and we arepositioning it to the very left of the document or the very left of the parent element.
+- we are taking it out from the Normal Document Flow and we are positioning it to the very left of the document or the very left of the parent element.

 ```css
 img {